osmandapp/web/main/docs/user/widgets/map-buttons.md

 ## Related Articles

 - [Configure Screen](./configure-screen.md)
 - [Informational widgets](./info-widgets.md)
 - [Navigational widgets](./nav-widgets.md)
 - [Radius-ruler and Ruler](./radius-ruler.md)
 - [Marker widgets](./markers.md)
 - [Quick Action](./quick-action.md)

+### Custom buttons

+[Quick action widget](./quick-action.md) is a configurable button with various action types that could be assigned to it.
+It also possible to ahve multiple [Custom buttons](./quick-action.md#custom-buttons).

 > *This article was last updated in August 2024*